ritakenji/rita-quizapp/README.md

 ## 🏅 Acknowledgments

-This space lists resources I found helpful in the creation and development of this project and would like to give credit to.
-I am sure anyone could make great use of them for their own projects, specially if just now starting their coding journey!
+This space lists resources I found helpful in the creation and development of this project, to which I would like to give credit to.
+I am sure anyone could make great use of them for their own projects, especially if just now starting their coding journey!

 - [Choose an Open Source License](https://choosealicense.com)
 - [GitHub Emoji Cheat Sheet](https://www.webpagefx.com/tools/emoji-cheat-sheet)